Welcome to the English page of IBO-Nederland!

 IBO-Nederland is a volunteer organisation with a long and rich history.
 In the early years, volunteers went mainly to Germany and Austria to help rebuild and renovate houses for refugees from WWII.
 Their living conditions were very poor.
 Over the years, housing conditions improved and other countries, where people lived in dire situations, were added.At first volunteers went to southern Europe and, after the end of the Cold War (1989), a great number of projects in eastern Europe arose.
 Besides only building/renovation activities, a demand for social care arose and, later on, also for ecological support.

-Nowadays, all members of the IBO association together send out approximately 3000 volunteers per year.
-Annually, IBO-Nederland is accountable for 200+ volunteers.
+Nowadays, all members of the IBO association together send out more than 2000 volunteers per year.
+Annually, IBO-Nederland is accountable for 150+ volunteers.

 To effectively and selflessly contribute to the realization of projects for people in need, regardless of their religion, worldview or nationality.
 This cooperation is seen as an expression of solidarity, as a contribution to the improvement of international relations and as a means of spiritual enrichment of those who are actively or passively involved.